-The project will develop and demonstrate a second-life battery product which showcases Relectrify’s advanced Battery Management System and inverter solution (BMS+Inverter).
+The Relectrify Second-Life Battery Trial will develop and demonstrate a second-life battery product which showcases Relectrify’s advanced Battery Management System and inverter solution (BMS+Inverter).

-Battery storage is expected to play a crucial role in supporting the transition to renewable energy.
+The Relectrify Second-Life Battery Trial acknowledges that battery storage is expected to play a crucial role in supporting the transition to renewable energy.
 Despite this, battery storage is generally not yet commercially viable.
 Cost reductions are required to close the commercialisation gap and ensure that firming of variable renewable energy generators can be cost effective.

 Second-life batteries have significant potential to drive cost reductions.
 The BMS+Inverter technology used in this project will provide a potential pathway to use second-life batteries and transform them into a valuable asset.